rumi55/astra-sites/readme.txt

 == Changelog ==

 v1.0.13 - 9-Oct-2017
-* New: Updated showing Astra Sites logic.
+* New: Browsing the Astra Sites in the Admin panel is not faster with JS rendering.

 v1.0.12 - 29-Sept-2017
 * New: Added White Label support from <a href="https://wpastra.com/pro/">Astra Pro</a>.